 #1.
 Planning and Booking a Trip

 The booking process has changed over the years.
 Unlike earlier times when we used to go to a travel agency or had a go-to travel agent, now we tend to just go on the world wide web and make the bookings.
 The industry is highly competitive.
 It is no big surprise then that a prospect will have a couple (if not more) options in their consideration basket.
-That’s where the first challenge comes in to play – how to be the first responders and get those customers to your business.
+That’s where the first challenge comes in to play – how to be the first respondents and get those customers to your business.

 Be proactive.
 For instance, a customer lands on your website and spends some considerable time on it.
 With live chat software, it is possible to proactively start a conversation with her/him and guide them to what they are looking for.
 One can also use a bot to handle the routine questions.
 In case the conversation takes a turn to some complex query for which the bot is not trained, seamlessly transfer the conversation to a live agent.